bdougie/blog/source/posts/2017-03-30-customizing-your-bash-command-prompt-with-emojis-.md

 summary: Customize your bash with emojis
 ---

+# Customizing your bash command prompt (with emojis)

 For awhile now I have wanted to customize my command prompt in my terminal, but I thought I was limited because I did not use the fancy [iterm](https://www.iterm2.com/) or [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).

 Customizing your command prompt in bash is pretty straight, forward.
 It only requires a little bit of reading and a lot of copy and pasting.